fahlman/SVELauncher/README.md

 #### The Easy Way

 1. Install the mod using the standard procedure in the default Mods folder.
-2. Install the mod using the standard procedure in the default Mods-SVE folder.
+2. Install the mod using the standard procedure in the Mods-SVE folder.

 #### The Less Easy, but Better Way